solFHE/solphi-radar-hackathon/README.md

 | Python Integration | Executes additional data processing scripts | Python subprocess management |

 ## Features
+Our consumer app has four basic features:

+Ad Display Feature: We integrate adverts with a user-friendly interface.
+Reward System: We reward our users with tokens for watching adverts.
+Gamification: We make the user experience more fun and engaging.
+Blinks Free: We give our users more control over the internet on our security-oriented platform.

+These features add value to our users and provide an effective platform for advertisers.

 - Chrome History Analysis
 - Advanced Keyword Extraction and Quantification